How Can Women Avoid Falling off the Glass Cliff?

 Meredith Wood details seven steps women can take avoid falling off the glass cliff.

-- Build your network.
 Having reliable colleagues in varying departments will provide you more perspective when evaluating a promotion.
 When possible don’t accept a proposal in a silo.
+And finally…

 Final thoughts on the glass cliff phenomenon and how to avoid it.

-But with these seven steps you are armed to avoid the glass cliff.
+Get armed with these seven steps to avoid the glass cliff.

 Twanna Carter, Ph.D., Career Transition Coach.
 I help high achieving professional women who are anxious about transitioning into a new career, have absolute confidence and belief in their own abilities, so they can communicate their unique value, honor their true purpose, and boldly pursue their dream career.